Aquafina-water-bottle/jp-mining-note/docs/docs/setupeverythingelse.md

 and has plenty of customizations specifically to work JPMN.
 Unfortunately, this handlebars is not very portable between programs.

-If you want to use this app, I leave it to the reader to figure out the specifics of creating the cards.
+If you want to use this app, I leave it to the user to figure out the specifics of creating the cards.